 Te Ara Korowai in Raumati has seen a dramatic increase in people throughout Kāpiti accessing its services in the past few months — almost double the usual number.

 But short-term government funding is running out, and unless the Wellbeing Centre receives sustainable funding it is likely it will have to close its doors at Christmas.
+There are mental health treatment program for men being organised in places as their mental health is highly neglected because of society’s pressure.

 ( the Centre received the Government’s wage subsidy and Ministry of Social Development Covid funding in April to support its services, but this is now running out)